 As the golf industry works diligently to regain solid footing both private and public golf clubs are adjusting to the new normal.
 Will the industry boom again like it did before 9/11?
 Perhaps, but over time.
 Meanwhile, golfers have plenty of choices when deciding how to spend their golf dollars.
 Private golf clubs have stepped up with incentives and either reducing or eliminating initiation fees.
-Daily fee courses have added to their offerings, honed in on lessons and the customer experience and in the end, the golfer is the big winner!
-If you have the means and you’re considering a private golf membership versus playing daily fee courses, here are a few good reasons why public golf courses are the better than private clubs.
+Daily fee courses have added to their offerings, honed in on lessons and the customer experience, and in the end, the golfer is the big winner!
+If you have the means and you’re considering a private golf membership versus playing daily fee courses, here are a few good reasons why public golf courses are better than private clubs.

 Variety of golf courses

 Plain and simple.
 When you are not locked in to one golf club, to which you pay a substantial amount of your earnings, you can play anywhere.
 Sure, if you’re like most of us “creatures of habit,” you have your favorites, but the key is that you have options and you can play an excellent course every week if you’d like.
 At least if you’re playing golf in Minnesota you can!

 You either value private golf clubs and the benefits of membership or you do not.
 You will never cost justify a private golf membership and the monthly outlay can be substantial for most people.
 Daily fee courses allow you to play when you want to play and best of all, pay when you play.

 The boon of golf courses in the late 90’s and early 2000’s was huge for golfers who love championship golf.
 Country club caliber courses started popping up everywhere and today, there’s a surplus of courses and tee times that simply did not exist in the mid 1990’s.